 Here’s an example of a recruiting email template you can send a passive candidate following the AIDA formula

-How to write a great recruiting email?
+How to write a recruiting email?

-So, how do you write high performing recruiting email templates that get opened and clicked?
+So, how do you write high-performing recruiting email templates that get opened and clicked?

-Writing great recruiting cold emails is equal part art and science.
+Writing great recruiting cold emails is an equal part of art and science.
 There are several levers that can help you write great cold email sequences.
 Only by combining these elements together can you create an effective recruiting email campaign that drives engagement.

 Professionals send and receive an average of 121 emails a day.
 That means you are competing with hundreds of emails every day to get your prospect’s attention.

 Personalizing your recruitment templates is a proven way to increase your open and click-through rates and can have a significant impact on your ROI and revenue.
 Data shows that emails with personalized subject lines are 26% more likely to be opened than those without.